gamercade-io/gamercade_console/README.md

 With Gamercade, the first 3 requirements are removed.
 This creates a more modern development environment which lets game developers do what they do best: Make exciting games!

+## Project Goals

+These are the three pillars that drive Gamercade development.
+Every feature and function of Gamercade and its related tools are built with the goals of achieving the following:

+- **Effortless Multiplayer** - The main priority is developing a top-notch multiplayer experience for both players and developers.
+This means providing an easy-to-use networking solution for developers, and also one which is robust and high performant.
+- **Empower Creatives** - Gamercade is a platform for all kinds of people, of different backgrounds and experience levels.
+Programmers, designers, artists, and are all welcome.
+Gamercade should empower creators and allow them to always do their best work.
+- **"Neo Retro" Game Development** - Project scoping is important.
+Retro consoles are cool, but also constrained and complex.
+Gamercade provides the balance between retro and modern development.
+Games are limited by content, but creativity is unlimited.

 ## Community

 Currently, the community is mostly active on [Discord](https://discord.gg/Qafv2Fpt5j).